Air Conditioner Repair Checklist

 - Shut off power totally at the breaker or outdoor lever.

 - Remove yard rubbish around the AC.
 Once you’ve cleared all the refuse within a two-foot radius, you can use a fine-bristled brush or vacuum to carefully remove dust from the unit’s fins.
-Kinked fins can also affect effectiveness, so you can attempt to adjust them with a dinner knife.
+Kinked fins can also affect effectiveness.

 - Use a hose nozzle to slowly take off dirt on the fins from inside the unit.
 Be careful to avoid getting water on the fan motor.